gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 ## Fakes

-For development purposes, have a look at the available [fake implementations](../reference/default.md#fakes).
+Have a look at the [fake implementations](../reference/default.md#fakes).
+Their goal is to faciliate the development set up to develop federated modules in isolation.

+## Guides

+Explore the [guides](../guides/default.md) to learn about Squide advanced features.